PEAKE-Technology-Partners/Rewst-Workflows/Meraki-License-Workflow/README.md

 <img width="745" alt="Screenshot 2023-07-25 at 9 17 27 PM" src="https://github.com/PEAKE-Technology-Partners/Rewst-Workflows/assets/59022873/12864dc9-95a4-46cb-bff4-f645f82b926f">

 Attempt 1:
-*Warning:* This is just my first atempt.
+*Warning:* This is just my first attempt.
 I want to use additional variables to make the workflow more modular.
 But since we have pretty rigid requirements, it was easier just to hard code the values (for now).

 <h2>You will need to change the following when you import it into Rewst</h2>